Cake of Light

-The Cake of Light is the eucharistic host found within Thelema, the religion founded by British author and occultist Aleister Crowley in 1904 and some neo-Gnostic religions.
-A common "cake of light" contains kamut flour, honey, a few drops of Abramelin oil, olive oil, beeswing, ash, and sometimes particular bodily fluids such as semen, menstrual blood, vaginal fluids, or a mix therein (blood is frowned upon by most Gnostics), and is usually cooked in the shape of a small, flat wafer.
-It appears by name in two important Thelemic rituals: the Gnostic Mass and the Mass of the Phoenix.
+The Cake of Light is the eucharistic host found within Thelema, the religion founded by English occult writer Aleister Crowley in 1904.
+A cake of light contains flour, honey, Abramelin oil, olive oil, beeswing, and bodily fluids such as semen, menstrual blood, vaginal fluids, or a mix thereof.
+It is usually cooked in the shape of a small, flat wafer.
+It appears by name in two important Thelemic rituals, the Gnostic Mass and the Mass of the Phoenix.